 Compute acceleration projects should be based on applications that accelerate cloud FPGA or local compute intensive applications.

-Target hardware is expected to be a server with host CPU connected to a PCIe FPGA acceleration board such as the Xilinx VCU1525, or the Alveo U200/U250 boards and similar.
+Target hardware is expected to be a server with host CPU connected to a PCIe FPGA acceleration hardware such as AWS-F1, Nimbix, and the Xilinx Alveo compute acceleration boards or similar.

 Compute Acceleration projects can cover any application, or a library that can be used with acceleration platforms in the cloud or on local hardware.
 Creating new libraries, or optimization of existing open source FPGA acceleration libraries would also be a suitable application for this category.